collapsed-stacks/atheism/questions/2711/is-atheism-a-metaphysical-belief.md

 - posted by: [Denis Robert](https://stackexchange.com/users/-1/122-denis-robert) on 2011-02-10
 - score: 2

-<p>The claim that "God does not exist" itself, absent any other characteristics, is indefensible.
+The claim that "God does not exist" itself, absent any other characteristics, is indefensible.
 But that claim is never what is intended by Atheists in reality.
 It is impossible to disprove the claim that a God (however defined) which exists outside of Nature and exerts no influence on it whatsoever is possible.
-But that is at best Deism, not Theism.</p>
+But that is at best Deism, not Theism.

-<p>Atheism is not aDeism.
+Atheism is not aDeism.
 Theism makes a number of claims which can be disproved empirically, to at least as much of a degree of certainty as any other claim.
 Chief of this is the fact that the theistic Deity acts in the world.
 One has the right, then, to ask: where is the evidence of action of a theistic Deity in the world.
-If such a Deity existed, and acted in the world, there <em>should</em> be some evidence of that action.
-The fact that no such evidence has ever been unearthed confers a high degree of probability to the statement that such a God does not in fact exist.</p>
+If such a Deity existed, and acted in the world, there *should* be some evidence of that action.
+The fact that no such evidence has ever been unearthed confers a high degree of probability to the statement that such a God does not in fact exist.

-<p>There is no way of "proving" a negative.
-Absence of evidence is never <em>proof</em> of absence.
-But it is, where it can be shown that the evidence <em>should</em> exist, <em>evidence</em> of absence.
-The confusion on this point usually rests in confusing evidence and proof.</p>
+There is no way of "proving" a negative.
+Absence of evidence is never *proof* of absence.
+But it is, where it can be shown that the evidence *should* exist, *evidence* of absence.
+The confusion on this point usually rests in confusing evidence and proof.

-<p>All human knowledge is contingent knowledge.
+All human knowledge is contingent knowledge.
 Even Descartes' "I think therefore I am" is subject to probability (it's only true if there's such a thing as consciousness, which can be questioned).
-So one is as justified in saying that God does not exist, based on the absence of evidence which should reasonably be expected to exist were God to exist, than to say anything else about the world.</p>
+So one is as justified in saying that God does not exist, based on the absence of evidence which should reasonably be expected to exist were God to exist, than to say anything else about the world.